egnha/valaddin/README.md

     #> [1] TRUE
     ```

--   Better yet, use the `%checkin%` operator (available in the development version):
+-   Better yet, use the `%checkin%` operator:

     ``` r
     bc3 <- list(